 - Lighting a flaming chalice, the symbol of our faith.

 - A story for all ages, to bring rich images and storytelling into the worship experience.

 - Music, both instrumental and vocal and in a variety of styles.

-- Candles of Community.
-Congregants may fill out “Candle Cards” lifting up a joy or sorrow in their lives; these are read by Rev. Sharon.
+- In-person congregants may fill out “Candle Cards” to share a joy or sorrow in their lives.

 - A meditation or prayer.

 - A sermon given by our minister, a guest speaker, or a member of the congregation.

 - Children and youth may remain with their parents or attend childcare or classes.